Sefagor/HerneErleben/README.md

 ### Database

 * The Database base (PostGreSql) run on the port 5433
-    * You can use mariadb to test the connection and see the contains of the database
+    * You can use Dbeaver to test the connection and see the contains of the database

+### Mosquitto

 ### SMTP4Dev